QuentinRa/blog.quentinra.dev/maths/optimization/co/simplex.md

 ## Maximization

-Same a minimization but take the take the column with the biggest `c`.
+Same a minimization, but take the column with the biggest `c`.

 **Stop**?
 When all the values in the last line (reduced costs) are **negatives**.
 The result is `-R`.